XDagger/win-wallet/README.md

-# xDagWalletWin
+# XDAG Wallet for Windows

-This is XDagWallet for Windows.
+This is the repo of XDAG wallet for windows.